The First Women Doctor in Europe

 “Science was the key to modernization”

-This year at least two women as the question - Can we be official Students?
+This several women ask the question - Can we be official Students?

 “The Woman Question: Should women be admitted to full degree status?”